nameisprajwal/resume/Family/Output/ALL_UNITS_V3_ACTIVE.md

 ### 2\.
 Explain the general rules of succession of a Hindu male dying intestate.
-TODO Review this question with original list

   * *Year:* December 2019 | *Marks:* 10
   * *Year:* March/April 2021 | *Marks:* 10